-The IDSF (International Dancesport Federation; world amateur organization) and WDC (World Dance Council; world professional organization) Competition Rules and the rules set forth by their national member organizations do not cover dance competitions for same-sex or reverse-role couples.
+The WDSF (World Dancesport Federation; world amateur organization) and WDC (World Dance Council; world professional organization) Competition Rules and the rules set forth by their national member organizations do not, with a few exceptions, cover dance competitions for samesex or reverse-role couples.
 If a dance couple consists of a male leader and a female follower, those rules are applicable.